daniel-scs/tock/doc/reference/trd1-trds.md

 Abstract
 -------------------------------

-This document describes the structure of all Tock Reference Documents (TRDs) follow, and defines the meaning of several key words in those documents.
+This document describes the structure followed by all Tock Reference Documents (TRDs), and defines the meaning of several key words in those documents.

 1. Introduction
 ====================================================================